beginning of content

 You may feel nauseous before you vomit.
 This is when you throw up the contents of your stomach through your mouth.

-You might also experience dry retching or dry heaving.
-This is when you heave as if you are going to vomit, but nothing leaves your stomach.
+You might also feel like dry retching or dry heaving.
+This is when you heave as if you are going to vomit, but nothing comes out.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.